College of Natural Resources

 Phone: (919) 515-2883

 NC State University College of Natural Resources

 Bringing science, technology, policy and people together to work for a healthy and sustainable tomorrow.Back To Top

-We desire to improve the sustainability of the world’s natural resources and economic and social condition of its people through education, innovation and the discovery and dissemination of new knowledge.Back To Top
+We desire to improve the sustainability of the world’s natural resources, and improve the economic and social condition of its people through education, innovation, and the discovery and dissemination of new knowledge.Back To Top

 - Academic excellence in all of its forms— the scholarships of discovery, teaching, information transfer and scientific integration.

 - Both cutting-edge research in fundamental science and translational research to address practical problems in North Carolina, the nation and the world.

 - Diversity of disciplines, people, places and ideas